cghayes/movie-database-project/README.md

-SQL Database Project
+# ITCS 1170 - SQL Database Project

+Project objectives:

+Group project.
+Design and build a database using SQL and SQL Server.

+- Develop database concept
+- Create db ERD
-The purpose of this project was to design and build a database from conceptualization to creating the ERD to writing SQL scripts to create, insert, and query the db using SQL Server.
+- Write SQL scripts to create, insert, and query the db